tamthaopham/learningpython/README.md

 Collections
 ==============

+An iterable is something you can iterate through and read, i.e. you can use for, while, in:  strings, lists, files

 Collections in python use cardinal numbers (starts with zero, e.g. like cards in a deck that can be drawn at random) rather than ordinal numbers (starting with 1, e.g. ordered as in a race)